Protect Your Assets with Our Estate Planning Attorneys in New York & North Carolina

 While trust funds can provide many advantages, they also have potential disadvantages.
 As noted above, one of the largest advantages to establishing a trust for a minor is that a reliable trustee will manage the funds until the beneficiaries reach turns the age of 18.
 However, not all 18 year- olds are prepared to handle the financial responsibility of one lump sum.
 Luckily, trusts can be strategically designed to head off this problem by ensuring that the money is distributed over time or for a specific purpose.

 Another potential pitfall of trust funds is heavy taxation on distributions.
 Trusts must be well-planned and designed carefully to reduce the amount of taxes on their distributions.
 Trust law varies by state and can be very complicated.
-An experienced trust attorney can help you determine the type of trust you need, and carefully structure it to meet the needs and goals of your individual situation.
+An experienced trust attorney in New York or North Carolina can help you determine the type of trust you need, and carefully structure it to meet the needs and goals of your individual situation.

 Types of Trusts